Advanced Mold Remediation Services

 Mold Remediation Procedures ::

-1. We set-up a proper containment area to prevent the spread of mold spores from the contaminated work area.
+1) We'll set-up a proper containment area to prevent the spread of mold spores from the contaminated work area.
 Then, a high powered 3 stage hepa filtered air scrubbing machine is installed to remove air-born mold spores during the mold removal procedures.

-2. Removing the Mold Contaminated Materials: We then carefully remove and dispose of all porous, contaminated materials.
+2) Removing the Mold Contaminated Materials: We then carefully remove and dispose of all porous, contaminated materials.

-4. A quality anti-microbial protectant sealer coating can also be applied.
-We use different types for different conditions.
-This along with moisture control protects the wood against mold re-growth.
+4) A quality anti-microbial protectant sealer coating can also be applied.
+We use different types for

 Note: Mold remediation is very case specific.
 Our treatments are tailored to the unique situation of each property.
 Sometimes elderly or sick people can't leave the premises.
 Some basements have flooding or moisture problems.
 Some attics have ventilation problems or ice dams.
 All these conditions will need to be considered before a proper mold remediation plan can be written.